Last updated: October 30, 2020

-We collect information you post in a public space on our website or on a third-party social media site belonging to https://spacesinternational.com/
+We collect information you post in a public space on our website, when you make a donation or when you post any content on a third-party social media site/channel belonging to https://spacesinternational.com/

 If you use our website, we may collect information about your IP address and the browser you’re using.
 We might look at what site you came from, duration of time spent on our website, pages accessed or what site you visit when you leave us.
 We might also collect the type of mobile device you are using, or the version of the operating system your computer or device is running.